Ruvyrom/Ruvomain-Protocol/README.md

 ```
 For Termux, MacOS read the **[Debloater Quick Start Guide](Docs/Quick-Start-Guide.md)**,

-For execute other make command use help in Makefile and execute a script individually:
+For execute other make command use help in Makefile:
 ```bash
 cd ./Ruvomain-Protocol
 make help